The one tool for secure AI-assisted development

 AI agents control your terminal

-Termpolis runs an MCP server on localhost:9315 with 14 tools.
-Claude Code auto-discovers it.
+Termpolis runs an MCP server on localhost:9315 with 21 tools.
+Claude Code, Codex, Gemini, and Qwen-Code all auto-discover it.
 Secured with a 256-bit auth token, localhost only, no plugins.

-Terminal management (list, create, run, read, close) + file tree + git status + 6 swarm coordination tools.
+Terminal management (list, create, run, read, close, write) + file tree + git status + 6 swarm coordination tools + 7 memory tools (write, search, list, related, link, graph, primer).

-On launch, Termpolis adds itself as a Claude Code plugin.
+On launch, Termpolis adds itself to Claude Code, Codex, Gemini CLI, and Qwen-Code config files.
 Zero configuration needed.

 CLI tool included